 Gavin Yamey, Center for Policy Impact in Global Health

+Click here to see our publications on how donors are approaching transition from aid.
 Over the next few years, more than a dozen MICs will graduate from multilateral DAH, even though many still have large pockets of poverty and high mortality and may have insufficient domestic capacity to tackle these challenges without external assistance.
-Click here to see how donors are approaching transition from aid.

 - Sarah Blodgett Bermeo, Associate Professor, Sanford School of Public Policy, Associate Professor of Political Science, Duke University